castorini/anserini/docs/regressions-neuclir22-fa-dt.md

-# Anserini Regressions: NeuCLIR22 &mdash; Persian
+# Anserini Regressions: NeuCLIR22 &mdash; Persian (Document Translation)

-This page documents regression experiments for the [TREC 2022 NeuCLIR Track](https://neuclir.github.io/), Persian, with the following configuration:
+This page presents **document translation** regression experiments for the [TREC 2022 NeuCLIR Track](https://neuclir.github.io/), Persian, with the following configuration:

-+ Queries: Original English queries
++ Queries: English
 + Documents: Machine-translated documents from Persian into English (corpus provided by the organizers)
 + Model: BM25